Jason Heyward Preview, Player Props: Dodgers vs. Guardians

-The Los Angeles Dodgers, including Jason Heyward (.375 slugging percentage in past 10 games, including no home run), battle starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.375 slugging percentage in past 10 games, including no homers), take on starter Gavin Williams and the Cleveland Guardians at Progressive Field, Thursday at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Guardians.
+He had a hitless performance in his previous game (0-for-2) against the Guardians.

 Jason Heyward Game Info & Props vs. the Guardians